-So, it means the more you wait for a response, the fewer chances you have received one.
+The more time you spend waiting for a response, the lower the chance you will receive one.
 It’s good to be proactive.
-Once you send the email, expect a response within an hour or maximum up to 48hrs, if you haven’t received a response within a day or two, it’s time you sent a follow-up email.
-You can include one or more of the following follow up email tips in framing you’re follow up emails.
+Once you send the email, expect a response within an hour or maximum of 48 hours.
+If you haven’t received a response within a day or two, it’s time you sent a follow-up email.
+You can leverage one or more of the following tactics to frame you’re follow-up emails.

 Engaging subject lines

-Hubspot conducted a study in 2014 using 6.4million emails sent by its sales team and learned a few things on subject lines that impact on email open rates:
+HubSpot conducted a study in 2014 using 6.4 million emails sent by its sales team and learned a few lessons around subject lines that impact email open rates:

 - Use concrete numbers and times.
 Emails with “Quick” in the subject line were opened 17% less than those without.

 For mobile readers, optimize the length of subject lines.
-Portrait mode shows not more than 35 characters (including spaces).
-So it’s good to include the important matter at the beginning of the subject line.
+Portrait mode shows no more than 35 characters (including spaces).
+So it’s good to include the important takeaway at the beginning of the subject line.

-- Email size be limited to 125 KB – Responsys
+- Email size should be limited to 125 KB (Responsys)

-- Email on Acid’s spam reporting, which was tested against 23 of the most popular spam filters, found that sending a file size between 15KB-100KB is good.
+- Email on Acid’s spam reporting, which was tested against 23 of the most popular spam filters, found that sending a file size between 15KB-100KB is a best practive.

-Run A/B testing on various file sizes, and check which one suits your business model.
+Run A/B testing on various file sizes, and identify the one that best suits your business model.

 More than 20% of marketing emails never make it to a subscriber’s inbox due to bulk sending without any personalization.
 That’s one in five emails!
-Experian tested personalization, by including customer’s name in the subject line has boosted open rates by 29.3%.
-Across the industries, this small change has affected the open rates as much as 41.8%.
+Experian tested personalization by including the customer’s name in the subject line and reported a boost in open rates by 29.3%.
+Across industries, this small change has affected open rates as much as 41.8%.
 Another report says personalization can increase open rates by 26%.

-Are your call-to-actions scoring the actions they were actually meant for?
-Interesting facts regarding CTAs include that using the appropriate words, size, color, and font mentioned earlier, emails have the best results within the 1st hour after delivery.
-Also, it is identified that the best days of emailing are Tuesdays, Wednesdays, and Thursdays.
+Are your calls-to-action (CTAs) scoring the actions they were actually meant for?
+Interesting facts regarding CTAs include that using the appropriate words, size, color, and font mentioned earlier, emails have the best results within the first hour after delivery.
+Also, it is identified that the best days for sending emails are Tuesdays, Wednesdays, and Thursdays.
 If you are following up on your first mailers, then Thursdays are ideal.
-Weekends are the worst days of email.
+Weekends are the worst days for email.

-The readers’ top engagement times for opening emails include 8 a.m. – 10 a.m. and 3 p.m. – 4 p.m. can increase their average open rates and CTR by 6%.
+The readers’ top engagement times for opening emails include 8 a.m. – 10 a.m. and 3 p.m. – 4 p.m., and can increase average open click through rates by 6%.

-If your emails include grammatical mistakes, misused words, poorly written sentences, and typographical errors, your email messages very well might sound unprofessional.
+If your emails include grammatical mistakes, misused words, poorly written sentences, and typographical errors, your email messages will sound unprofessional.
 People form impressions about your level of intelligence, based on how you write.
-Also, what you write is recorded forever, so if you type ‘50% discount’ instead of ‘15% discount’, you might as well be prepared for the loss.
-So, it’s critical to proofread your emails before clicking ‘send’.
+Also, what you write is recorded forever, so if you type “50% discount” instead of “15% discount,” you might as well be prepared for the loss.
+So, it’s critical to proofread your emails before clicking the send button.

-A strong email signature is attention-getting and also professional.
-It cannot be more flashy nor too bland.
-Adding a signature to your emails gives the authentication increase your click rates to as much as 127%.
-Instead of ‘Buy now’ you can try ‘Get your pink Maybelline lipstick now’.
-You can run A/B testing to understand the change in the click-through rates, with the change in the CTAs.
+A strong email signature is attention-grabbing and also professional.
+It cannot be too flashy nor too bland.
+Adding a signature to your emails can increase your click-through rates by as much as 127%.
+Instead of “Buy now” you can try “Get your pink Maybelline lipstick now.”
+You can run A/B testing to rectify the change in the click-through rates, with the change in the CTAs.

-It is imperative to understand the time of sending your follow-up emails.
-As men and credibility to the reader.
+It is imperative to understand the right time to send your follow-up emails.
 Limit your signature to 3-4 lines of text.
-You can even add social media profile links to your signature, especially LinkedIn which is a professional network.
+You can even add social media profile links to your signature, especially LinkedIn since it is a professional network.